samuel-poon/docsend2pdf-py/README.md

 # DocSend2PDF (Unofficial)

+*Note: DocSend2PDF now has an [API](https://docsend2pdf.com/api-docs) so ignore this and please use that instead.*

 Use DocSend2PDF with Python.
 I am not affiliated with DocSend2PDF or DocSend in any way.

 ## Installation